bruneaug/DShield-SIEM/AddOn/Configure_Suricata.md

 Edit the configuration file and select the correct interface to get Suricata<br>
 - Adjust the network collection to your network.
-- I suggest you can turn off logging to "fast". detecting activity based on your IDS signature selection. <br>
+- I suggest you can turn off logging to "fast".
+- Using the bpf-filter to stop collection of some traffic detecting activity based on your IDS signature selection. <br>
 <pre>
 af-packet: